 Dental work does not need to be put on hold while you are pregnant.
 Being aware of what is good for you and what is not is crucial to maintaining good health for you and your baby.

-First and foremost, the best way to be sure dental work is safe for you and your baby is to inform us, your Lincoln dentists of your pregnancy before any dental treatment.
+First and foremost, an excellent way to be sure dental work is safe for you and your baby is to inform us, your Lincoln dentists of your pregnancy before any dental treatment.

 Wishing you health and happiness,